 Resolution A.505(XII) on the "Establishment of Permanent Missions by Member Governments" was adopted on 20 November 1981 for the purpose of communication with the Secretary General.

-When a Member State appoints a Permanent Representative to IMO, a Permanent Mission is consequently established.
+When a Member State wishes to establish a Permanent Mission to IMO in the United Kingdom, a Permanent Representative to IMO must be appointed in the first place.
 The decision to appoint a Permanent Representative and, therefore, to establish a Permanent Mission is optional and may depend on the particular needs and objectives of each Member State.
 Likewise, the size of a Permanent Mission is at the discretion of the Member State and it may consist of just a Permanent Representative.
 However, there can only be one Permanent Representative or acting Permanent Representative per mission.

 Roles within the Mission